 The 26-year-old broke down in tears and cried “I thought she was dead” as she was reunited with eight-month-old Landina in London.

-Seignon had given up hope that her daughter had survived after the hospital where she was receiving treatment for burns in Port-au-Prince collapsed during the disaster in January.
+Ms Seignon gave up hope that her daughter survived after the hospital where she was receiving treatment for burns in Port-au-Prince collapsed during the disaster in January.

 Landina was plucked from the rubble and flown to Britain for treatment after a charity was unable to find her family.

-But the mother was eventually tracked down six weeks ago and, following DNA tests, was flown to Britain yesterday for an emotional reunion.
+But the mother was eventually tracked down six weeks ago and, following DNA tests, was flown to the UK for an emotional reunion.

-Landina was in the hospital in Haiti after receiving burns during a fire at her family’s home, charity workers said.
+Landina was in the hospital in Haiti after receiving life-threatening burns during a fire at her family’s home in the slum area, charity workers said.

-She was in intensive care when the quake struck, killing some of the nurses.
+She was in intensive care at the hospital when the quake struck, killing some of the nurses caring for her.

 Landina then underwent surgery to have an arm amputated after being relocated to another hospital in Haiti.